 Personal data questionnaire.
 A brief questionnaire developed to obtain information of participants’ age, year in school, grades achieved, and ethnicity.

 Attribution Style Questionnaire- Adolescents (ASQ-A).
 The ASQ-A is a modified version of the Attributional Style Questionnaire (ASQ) with 54 items corresponding to 18 hypothetical events.
 The ASQ-A assesses attributional style in adolescents (Rodriguez-Naranjo & Caño, 2010).
-The internal consistency is considered highly satisfactory with an alpha coefficient of .68 to .87.
+The internal consistency is considered satisfactory with an alpha coefficient of .68 to .87.

 Academic engagement measures.
 The Motivation and Engagement Scale for High School (MES-HS; Martin 2008b) is comprised of five behavioral engagement scales (three adaptive dimensions and two maladaptive dimensions) with four items each.
 The scale consists of a total of 20-items on a 1 to 7 likert scale aimed at measuring high school students’ motivation and behavioral engagement in the areas of planning and monitoring, task management, persistence, self-handicapping, and disengagement.
 The reliability coefficient for range from .77 to .89.
 An additional measure of behavioral engagement related to homework completion will consist of 3 items assessed as open-ended items.